Antaheen: Plot

-Abhik confides in Ranjan that he is probably falling in love, although he does not know with whom.
-Ranjan warns Abhik with his usual cynicism and reminds him of the perils and pains that often comes with love.
+Abhik confides in Ranjan that he is probably falling in love, with someone whose name is unknown to him.
+Ranjan warns Abhik with his usual cynicism about the perils and pains that often comes with love.
 Behind his sardonic comments, Abhik gets a glimpse of Ranjan's sensitivity and loneliness.
 After hearing his cousin's advice, Abhik leaves feeling confused, yet is still not convinced enough to stop falling further in love.
-Paro gets a lucrative job offer from Mumbai, but she is in two minds between upgrading her career and staying back for lost love.
+Paro gets a lucrative job offer from Mumbai, but she is in a dilemma between upgrading her career and staying back for lost love.
 As the crisis deepens in her mind, she seeks Ranjan's advice.
-Although it is bound to intensify his loneliness, Ranjan encourages her to shift to Mumbai.
-Paro is hurt by Ranjan's pragmatic, well-meaning advice, since she hoped that he would want her to stay back in the city.
+Although it is bound to intensify his loneliness, Ranjan encourages her to shift to Mumbai, which hurts Paro.
 A series of upsetting events and the stresses of her personal life begins to weigh Brinda down.
-The only thing she can find solace is with her virtual friend, who seems to be her only source of comfort.
-At work, Brinda hits a stumbling block while doing an investigative story on Mehra's project, and she turns to Abhik for help.
-Brinda begins to notice some uncanny similarities between Abhik and her anonymous online friend, in the way they talk, and in their choice of phrase, etc. As she follows the leads given by Abhik, she manages to get an important interview lined up which may give her the proof she needs to wrap up her story.
-She decides to message her virtual friend, finally suggesting that they meet in real life.
+The only thing she can find solace is with her virtual friend.
+Brinda begins to notice some uncanny similarities between Abhik and her anonymous online friend, in the way they talk, and in their choice of phrase, etc. As she follows the leads given by Abhik, she manages to get an important interview lined up which may give her the proof to wrap up her story on Mehra's project.
+She finally wanted to meet her anonymous lover in real life.
 Abhik experiences a wide range of emotions but is ultimately nervous and eager.
-The night before her interview, a particular phone conversation with Abhik strikes her, and she realises that he is in fact her online friend.
-That night, Brinda meets in a car accident on her way to work and dies before the meeting can happen.
+The night before her interview, on a particular phone conversation with Abhik she realises that he is in fact her online friend.
+That night, Brinda dies in her car on the way to work.
 Abhik is saddened to hear of Brinda's death and also suspicious when he notices that his online friend has stopped replying.
-At Brinda's funeral, he finally realises what has happened and goes into mourning.
+At Brinda's funeral, he finally realises what has happened and is heartbroken.